 There were news crews, photographers and journalists everywhere, as well as a few different helicopters circling overhead shining spotlights down on the crowd.
 Some other chants I heard were "Indict, convict, send those killer cops to jail!
 The whole damn system is guilty as hell!" and "How do you spell racist?
 N-Y-P-D!"
 One guy even had a saxophone that he played the whole time we marched, though as I began drawing him he was lost in the crowd, so unfortunately he doesn't make a cameo here!

 Some protestors had made large cardboard cutouts of bodies that looked like chalk outlines.
 Each one had a name of a black person killed by the police.
 Some people had megaphones, but the crowd chanting in unison seemed to be the most impactful.
-For a large group, the protestors marched pretty fast.
+For a large group, the protestors marched fast.
 While Audrey and I said goodbye to Chris and Evan, the crowd disappeared down Centre Street.
-We relocated them on Broadway, where they had taken over the street and traffic was at a standstill.
+We found them again on Broadway, where they had taken over the street and traffic was at a standstill.
 Then we turned and marched up Canal Street.

 In addition to the hundreds of cops on the streets, there were hundreds more in vans following the protestors.
-It seemed like overkill for such a peaceful protest, and I definitely noticed that many of the cops were treating bystanders/commuters with more respect than they showed the protestors.
+It seemed like overkill for such a peaceful protest, and I definitely noticed that many of the cops were treating bystanders/commuters (and us, with our sketchbooks) with more respect than they showed the protestors.
 While we were there, it seemed like the police were, for the most part, standing back and letting the protestors do their thing.
 However, just after I left I saw photographs and reports of police indiscriminately arresting and pepper-spraying people, including children and elderly women.
 Not exactly the best PR move for them, considering the protest was for ending police brutality, but I guess they got bored of standing around.
 In all, it was a wonderful and moving experience.
 It was so inspiring to see all the different people that came out on such a cold night to demand reform and an end to police violence!